 As part of a large citizen consultation the Human Brain Project hosted five face-to-face workshops on November 25th 2017 in Denmark, Germany, Italy, Portugal, and Slovakia on potential dual use of HBP research and of neuroscience in general.
 Three additional workshop were arranged in February and March 2018 in Lithuania, Malta and United Kingdom.
-The purpose of the face-to-face consultations is to investigate how the public view the possible dilemmas related to dual use of neuroscience to thereby provide recommendations to the research communities, particularly the HBP researchers and managers, and to provide insights into the societal concerns, needs, and aspirations connected to their work.
+The purpose of the face-to-face consultations was to investigate how the public views the possible dilemmas related to dual use of neuroscience to thereby provide recommendations to the research communities, particularly the HBP researchers and managers, and to provide insights into the societal concerns, needs, and aspirations connected to their work.

 Outcomes of the face-to-face consultations:

-The citizen face-to-face consultation on dual use is accompanied by an online survey carried out during the autumn of 2017, which was promoted in ten European countries: Belgium, Bulgaria, Denmark, France, Germany, Italy, Lithuania, Poland, Portugal, and Slovakia (report here).
+The citizen face-to-face workshops on dual use were accompanied by an online survey carried out during the autumn of 2017, which was promoted in ten European countries: Belgium, Bulgaria, Denmark, France, Germany, Italy, Lithuania, Poland, Portugal, and Slovakia (report here).
 The result of the consultation as a whole, is presented in the brief Dealing with dual use of HBP research – The citizens’ perspective (August 2018).
 This work also contributed to the brief on citizens opinions about dual use and the official Opinion from the Ethics & Society subproject.